rethinkdb/rethinkdb-rs/api/javascript/index.md

 array.union(sequence[, sequence, ...]) &rarr; array
 {% endapibody %}

-Concatenate two or more sequences.
+Merge two or more sequences.
+(Note that ordering is not guaranteed by `union`.)

 __Example:__ Construct a stream of all heroes.